 Makes about 6-8 portions

-- Bring water to a boil and add salt.
+- Bring salted water to a boil.
 Cook pasta a 2-3 minutes less than what the directions state (before al dente).
 Use tongs to agitate the pasta a couple times to prevent sticking.

 - Pour pasta into colander and shock with cold water until cool.
 Drain and set aside.